Xi'an Incident: Japanese expansionism and the Chinese Civil War

 The CCP itself was in the middle of the Long March during the Comintern Congress and was cut off from radio communication with Moscow.
 Its leaders learned of the Congress's decisions in November 1935.
 The following month, they held a conference at Wayaobu to discuss the implications of this new Comintern policy.
 The Wayaobu Manifesto that they published was a significant retreat from the hardline positions they had held during the early civil war.
-It called for "the most broad national united front" to resist Japan, and announced that the CCP was willing to suspend class conflict in the interests of cross-class collaboration.
+It called for "the most broad national united front" involving rich peasants and the national bougeoisie to resist Japan, and announced that the CCP was willing to suspend class conflict in the interests of cross-class collaboration.
 However, they did not intend for the Chinese Red Army to surrender or submit to the Nationalists.
 On the contrary, their plan to resist the Japanese centered on expanding the Red Army to 1 million men and dramatically increasing the land area covered by the Chinese Soviet Republic.
+Mao correctly deduced that the weakest link in Chiang's armory was Zhang Xueliang's Manchurian army, who had no interest in fighting the communists.
+From late November 1935, Mao made overtures to Zhang with offers of a truce and a joint campaign against the Japanese.

-In late 1935 relations between Nanjing and Tokyo took a sharp downturn as Japan stepped up its expansionist policies in north China.
+In late 1935, relations between Nanjing and Tokyo took a sharp downturn as Japan stepped up its expansionist policies in north China.
 Chiang Kai-shek feared that a full-scale invasion of China was imminent, and wanted to secure the material and diplomatic support of the Soviet Union.
 He also faced growing public pressure to actively resist Japan; on 9 December 1935, for example, a major student protest broke out in Beiping.
 In January, Chiang Kai-shek sent emissaries to Moscow to negotiate a military mutual assistance treaty.
 However, as a precondition for a treaty, Chiang wanted the Soviet Union to order the CCP to submit to the Nationalist Government.
 The Soviet ambassador told Chiang that while the USSR hoped the CCP would agree to a unified command under the Nationalists, Chiang would have to negotiate directly with the CCP.
 This upset Chiang, who worried that if the USSR was unwilling to order the CCP to stop, they might be willing to support further revolutionary actions by the CCP if a ceasefire broke down.
 Progress halted, and after news leaked to the press that Chiang was contemplating a treaty with the USSR, he called off negotiations.